COSC3020/theoretical-sorting-Maxie-M/README.md

 As stated above the Computer Science Researcher claims that a sorting algorithm can sort arbitrary elements in O(n) time, only based on comparisons of two elements at a time.
 However, basing this off of the complexity of the general sorting problem we covered in class we know this isn’t true.
 It’s proven the best time for a comparison of two elements sorting algorithm can only be (n log n), which would mean theoretically this algorithm can’t be true.

+Although, there are **exceptional cases** in which algorithm will appear to run $O(n)$ algorithm:
+- **Already Sorted Input:** If the data is nearly sorted or completely sorted
+  - Specific algorithms (i.e., insertion sort) can achieve $O(n)$ performance.
+This is due to less reordering being required.
+- **Small Range of Values or Buckets:** If hybrid approach is used
+  - Example of Hybrid Approach:
+    - will divide elements into buckets, which will be based on value range (i.e., Bucket Sort)
+    - For certain datasets, algorithm could achieve $O(n)$ complexity
+- **Specialized Non-Comparison-Based Components:** If non-comparison-based methods are incorporated
+  - These method are things such are incorporating counting or radix sorting techniques
+    - This could reach $O(n)$ complexity for specific types of inputs

 ## Plagiarism Statement:
 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.